What is common in these giants: Rosa Parks, Charles Darwin, Sir Isaac Newton, and Stephen Wozniak?

 -Yam Timsina

-6 Replies to “What is common in these giants: Rosa Parks, Charles Darwin, Sir Isaac Newton, and Stephen Wozniak?”
+6 thoughts on “What is common in these giants: Rosa Parks, Charles Darwin, Sir Isaac Newton, and Stephen Wozniak?”

 1. I believe that is among the most vital info for me.
 And i am glad studying your article.